vNPro3s/ai_chatbots_jossis/pro_files/prompt_design.md

 > It is better to pose a good question than give an excellent answer to a wrong one.
 (Anonymous)

+When designing a good prompt, have in mind the following:

+ - at this stage, the reasoning of LLMs is different than the reasoning of humans (what is evident for humans is not for LLMs)
+ - the vagueness of natural language can produce misunderstanding
+ - knowledge base of some topics shares the same or similar terminology

+To avoid undesired results, ensure that model guessing is kept to a minimum.
 #